leodeslf/leaf/summs/ux/ux-foundations-ixd/introductory_psychology.md

 ### Decision-making

-It's making the best choice from a set of options for a given context or situaiton.
+It's making the best choice from a set of options for a given context or situation.

 Methods: